All Episodes

 It took us a long time to do it.

-They never told the FISA judge that Carter Page was someone who provided them useful information and the Russians that Carter Page was around at the time that he was working with the FBI told were were caught saying Carter Page is a quote, an idiot and someone who can't be relied on.
+They never told the FISA judge that Carter Page was someone who provided them useful information and the Russians that Carter Page was around at the time that he was working with the FBI told, were caught saying Carter Page is, I quote, an idiot and someone who can't be relied on.

-Well, so let's let's flesh out Dolan a little bit here, because I think, you know, there's probably people that are watching right now who are wondering, you know, who is this guy?
+Well, so let's flesh out Dolan a little bit here because I think, you know, there's probably people that are watching right now or wondering, you know, who is this guy?

-And clearly he's someone who does who did have access to very high-level Russians.
+And clearly he's someone who did have access to very high-level Russians.

-So, you know, plausible source for something like the Steel dossier.
+So, you know, plausible source for something like the Steele dossier.

-Now, and we've we've talked a little bit about why this might be a problem inherently, but but flesh him out.
+And we've talked a little bit about why this might be a problem inherently, but flesh him out.

 Who is he?